Scomi: History

 The Scomi Group has its roots in Subang Commercial Motor Industries (S.C.O.M.I.) incorporated in 1990.

 In 2000, Scomi was acquired by Kaspadu Sdn Bhd a company controlled by Shah Hakim Zain and Kamaluddin Abdullah.

 When the founders of the company took over Subang Commercial Motor Industries, the main motivation for the acquisition was the coach building business.

 Eventually, the drilling fluids business became the main business for the group, which led to its listing on the then second board of Bursa Malaysia.
 In 2004, it bought a 71% stake in Oiltools International Ltd to expand its oil and gas business.

 Not long after that it took over jewellery company Habib Corp Bhd, which would later become Scomi Marine, and it entered into a RM1.3bil deal to buy vessels from Chuan Hup and stakes in CH Offshore Ltd and PT Rig Tenders Indonesia.

 The company moved its engineering division into the listed shell corporation of Bell & Order Bhd, which later became Scomi Engineering in 2006.

 In 2007, Scomi Engineering bought Mtrans, a bus and monorail operator, for RM25mil.
+At that time, Scomi's major shareholder was Datuk Kamaluddin Abdullah, son of former prime minister Abdullah Ahmad Badawi.

-Scomi's major shareholder is Datuk Kamaluddin Abdullah, son of former prime minister Abdullah Ahmad Badawi.
+In 2024, Scomi Energy Services Bhd announced plans to cancel more than 99% of its share capital.